OnlyExcel/.github/.github/ISSUE_TEMPLATE/issue.md

 ---
-name:✅ Issue
+name: ✅ Issue
-about: Create a new issue
+about: Create an issue
-title: '<title>'
+title: ''
+labels: ''
 ---

 **Detailed description**